jyn514/jyn514.github.io/content/I-want-a-better-build-executor.md

 {% end %}

-One last way to do this is with a [SIGSEGV signal handler](https://unix.stackexchange.com/a/532395), but that requires that environment variables are in their own page of memory and therefore a linker script, which means we’re now modifying the binaries being run and might cause unexpected build or runtime failures.
-I’m also not sure if this works for environment variables specifically, because they aren’t linker symbols in the normal sense, they get injected by the C runtime.
+One last way to do this is with a [SIGSEGV signal handler](https://unix.stackexchange.com/a/532395), but that requires that environment variables are in their own page of memory and therefore a linker script.
+This doesn’t work for environment variables specifically, because they [aren’t linker symbols in the normal sense, they get injected by the C runtime](https://www.owlfolio.org/development/thread-safe-environment-variable-mutation-working-draft-2022-15/).
+In general, injecting linker scripts means we’re modifying the binaries being run and might cause unexpected build or runtime failures.
 ## `ronin`: a ninja successor
 Here I describe more concretely the tool I want to build, which I’ve named `ronin`.
 It would read the [constrained clojure action graph serialization format](/i-want-a-better-action-graph-serialization/#designing-a-new-action-graph) (Magma) that I describe in the previous post; perhaps with a way to automatically convert Ninja files to Magma.
 ### interface